 - recurrent episodes of vomiting, particularly bile or yellow foamy material,

 - vomiting usually occurring in the morning or late night after a period of not eating

 Bilious vomiting syndrome can often be diagnosed by ruling out other conditions that lead to vomiting bile and not eating and by noting how long after eating the throwing up occurs.

 It can usually be successfully treated by feeding smaller meals, including one late at night so there isn’t as much time in between meals.
 Sometimes antacids may be needed as well.

 3. Gastrointestinal obstruction

 Some dogs are indiscriminate eaters, meaning anything that fits into their mouth is fair game for a meal.
 Sometimes those items that go in are too big to get through the digestive tract and get lodged, creating an obstruction.
 This can lead to a back up of bile into the stomach, thus creating vomiting and not eating.
 You may also see weight loss, stomach pain, and lethargy.

 Dogs often require surgery to remove intestinal obstructions and it can come on as an emergency.
 Your vet may be able to feel the obstruction or see it on imaging.

 The pancreas plays a role in digestion by producing many digestive enzymes.
 It can also become inflamed, creating a very painful condition called pancreatitis.
 This often comes on after a high fat meal or for unknown reasons.
 Pancreatitis is painful enough to make a dog not want to eat, and that coupled with the inflammation can lead to vomiting bile.
-Dogs may also have diarrhea.
+Most common symptoms:

 Pancreatitis can be diagnosed by the signs along with bloodwork and possibly imaging.
 It is often treated with antibiotics, supportive care, anti-inflammatories and a bland diet.